johnjdavisiv/rmba/README.md

 ## Introduction

 Let's say you want to validate a new wearable heart rate monitor.
-You might get some subjects, outfit them with the new heart rate monitor and a "gold standard" device (like an ECG).
-Then, you could have them run on a treadmill at different speeds, measuring their heart rate using both the research-grade device and the new device.
+You might get some subjects, outfit them with the new heart rate monitor and a "gold standard" device (like an ECG-based heart rate monitor).
+Then, you could have your subjects run on a treadmill at different speeds and inclines, measuring their heart rate using both the research-grade device and the new device.

 Now, how do you determine whether the new device is accurate?
 One extremely common approach is to make a scatterplot and compute an R<sup>2</sup> value.
 Unfortunately, this approach is flawed, for two reasons.